benzouye/framework/README.md

 * image : display a file input control, need to be linked to a string column in the database table (stores the filename)
 * number : display a number input control, need to be linked to a nueric column in the database table (stores a number)
 * password : display a password control, need to be linked to a 60 chars length string column in the database table (stores bcrypt values)
-* text : display a text input control, need to be linked to a string column in the database table (stores strings)
+* text : display a text input control, need to be linked to a string column in the database table (stores strings) (you can combined this type with _auto-complete_ attribute to enable AJAX autocomplete)
 * textarea : display a textarea control, need to be linked to a TEXT column in the database table (stores long strings)
 * select : display a select input control, need to be linked to a integer column in the database table (stores id of selected element)
   Select input implies a link with another item (i.e. foreign key).
 So you have to define this link with 3 attributes :